Alfresco/docs-alfresco/digital-workspace/latest/process/starting.md

 ---
 title: Starting processes
 ---
-You can start a process in Alfresco Digital Workspace.
-You can start a process without a file attached to it or with a file already attached to it.
+You can start a process in Alfresco Digital Workspace, with or without a file attached to it.

 1. Log in to Alfresco Digital Workspace.